TrevorMellon/Cry/README.md

 * BUILD_ENC    - Build the encrypter
 * BUILD_DEC    - Build the decrypter
-* BUILD_ENCDEC - Build both the encrypter and decrypter in the same library
+* BUILD_ENCDEC - Build both the encrypter and decrypter in the same application

 Specifying the default password is done with: